zhangtdavid/SimCity/README.md

  - The city operates on 2, 12-hour shifts.
 Half of the city's occupants are workers while the other half are people or customers at a given time.
 When people are not working, they can decide to stay at home, go to a restaurant, go the bank, or the market depending on their disposition.
 Workers actually work 24 hour shifts.

 ## Problems
- - Banks and markets are not yet fully integrated.
- - Tests for GUI have not been written.
-Roles and agents are only partially tested.
- - There is still work to be done in the animations.
-People do not walk in the streets.
-Banks and markets are not animated.
-The user cannot interact with the GUI to influence behaviors in the city.
- - Some restaurants do not work.
- - The console has many errors, mostly due to partial integration of the market into restaurants.
- - Everyone goes to work or goes to eat and then just stays there.

 ## Project Contributions
 ### John Timms (22%)